idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AdvancedConcentricCircleGenerator.md

 ## Overview

-`AdvancedConcentricCircleGenerator` generates concentric circular meshes that similar to the output of [`PolygonConcentricCircleMeshGenerator`](PolygonConcentricCircleMeshGenerator.md) but without background and duct regions.
+`AdvancedConcentricCircleGenerator` generates concentric circular meshes that are similar to the output of [`PolygonConcentricCircleMeshGenerator`](PolygonConcentricCircleMeshGenerator.md) but without background and duct regions.
 While all the features of `PolygonConcentricCircleMeshGenerator` involving the concentric circular "ring" regions are preserved, this mesh generator has some unique features because of the absence of the polygon outer regions.

 ### Azimuthal Mesh Density